Skip to main content

 Watch out for follow up scams

-If you've been caught up in a scam, you may be targeted in a follow-up scam.
-Hang up the call, or block emails or text messages, if someone:
+If you've been scammed, you may be targeted in a follow-up scam.
+Hang up the call, or block emails, messages on social media or text messages, if someone:

-These are all tricks scammers use to get more money from you.
+These are all strategies scammers use to get more money from you.

 Get support after being scammed